PierreSenellart/provsql/doc/TODO/bounded-treewidth-data.md

 **cap the summary** -- e.g. the in-star "at least two" becomes a counter capped at 2.

-Integration cost has dropped now that Route C exists: the automaton run only has to *mark its gates* (deterministic state ORs, decomposable transition ANDs) and materialise through the same content-addressed channel; the whole evaluation and artefact surface (chooser, `independent`, `interpret-as-dd`, Shapley) then picks
+With Route C in place, the integration cost is modest: the automaton run only has to *mark its gates* (deterministic state ORs, decomposable transition ANDs) and materialise through the same content-addressed channel; the whole evaluation and artefact surface (chooser, `independent`, `interpret-as-dd`, Shapley) then picks